realivanivani/realivanivani.github.io/_pages/about.md

 💻  I am also interested in advances in Machine Learning, Statistics and Computer Vision.

-📝  Constantly adding blogs and posts about the new projects that I did or new things that I've learned on my journey of becoming a true Data Wizard
+📝  Constantly adding blogs and posts about the new projects that I did or new things that I've learned on my journey of becoming a true full-stack Data Wizard

 # Selected Experience